Master’s in Forensic Nursing Guide

 Forensic Nurse Salary - BSN vs MSN in Forensic Nursing

 Forensic nursing is a new and ever-changing profession.
 Because there are so many different paths within forensic nursing, salaries can vary greatly.
-According to PayScale, the average salary for Forensic Nurses is $30.61 per hour or $73,985.
+According to PayScale, the average forensic nurse salary is $34.08 per hour or $81,000.
 While this number is slightly lower than the average salary of a hospital nurse, forensic nurses usually work in the private sector and pay can be lower.
-The median annual wage for a registered nurse working in a hospital setting is $77,730 or $37.37 per hour.
+The median annual wage for a registered nurse working in a hospital setting is $81,220 or $39.05 per hour, according to BLS.

 There currently is no additional information differentiating the salary between a BSN and MSN prepared forensic nurse.
 However, generally MSN prepared nurses earn a higher hourly wage than BSN prepared nurses.